katherinejlu/ece3400/lab4.md

 // Radio pipe addresses for the 2 nodes to communicate. const uint64_t pipes[2] = { 0x0000000002LL, 0x0000000003LL };
 ```
 We first tested the sample code that was provided to us.
 We set up one arduino to be the transmitter by typing 'T' into the serial monitor of that arduino.
 The other arduino automatically became a reciever.
 The sample code was written to sentd the time at which the data was being sent to the reciever.
 If the data was successfully sent, the transmitter then waits on a confirmation from the reciever.
-The  This is reflected in the following code:
+If the data wasn't sent successfully, the code tries to send the data again in 1 second.
+The code has a 200ms timeout value, so if the receiver hasn't confirmed that it has recieved the data in 200 ms, the code prints out a corresponding statement.
+If the receiver does confirm before timeout, the calculated round-trip delay time is printed out.
+This is reflected in the following code:

 ```
     unsigned long time = millis();